dinesh829269/ptm/test/README.md

-This directory contains integration tests that test bitcoind and its utilities in their entirety.
+This directory contains integration tests that test verged and its utilities in their entirety.
 It does not contain unit tests, which can be found in [/src/test](/src/test), [/src/wallet/test](/src/wallet/test), etc.

-This directory contains the following sets of tests:
+There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of bitcoind and bitcoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of verged and verge-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the bitcoin utilities, currently only bitcoin-tx.
+- [util](/test/util) which tests the verge utilities, currently only verge-tx.
-- [lint](/test/lint/) which perform various static analysis checks.

 The util tests are run as part of `make check` target.
-The functional tests and lint scripts can be run as explained in the sections below.
+The functional tests are run by the travis continuous build process whenever a pull request is opened.
+Both sets of tests can also be run locally.

 # Running tests locally

-Before tests can be run locally, Bitcoin Core must be built.
-See the [building instructions](/doc#building) for help.
+Build for your system first.
+Be sure to enable wallet, utils and daemon when you configure.
+Tests will not run otherwise.

 ### Functional tests